 3) Application for membership.

-Those desiring membership of the church shall make their wish known to the Pastor or Elders of the Church.
+Those desiring baptism and membership of the church shall make their wish known to the Pastor or Elders of the Church.
 Upon receiving an application the Pastor and Elders shall arrange for two of their number or delegated authorities to interview the applicant.
-If the interview proceeds satisfactorily with respect to the qualifications listed above, the Pastor and Elders shall bring a recommendation to the Church Meeting.
-Any member having grounds for believing the applicant unsuitable for membership should make it known privately to the Pastor and Elders within 28 days.
-Where further inquiry is necessary this will be conducted by the Pastor and Elders in conditions of the strictest confidentiality.
-Where the concerns prove to have substance, the application will be suspended until such time as those concerns have been properly addressed and resolved.
-Any such decision will be relayed to the Church Meeting although without compulsion to disclose all details in order to maintain confidentiality.
-Assuming a satisfactory outcome, the applicant will be baptized, given the right hand of fellowship and admitted to the rights, privileges and duties of church membership.
+If the interview proceeds satisfactorily with respect to the qualifications listed above, the Pastor and Elders shall notify Church members of the application for baptism and membership of the church in advance of the Church Meeting.
+Any member having grounds for believing the applicant unsuitable for membership should make these known privately to the Pastor and Elders within 14 days.
+The Pastor and Elders will then bring a recommendation to the Church Meeting together with a testimony provided by the prospective church member.
+They will be received into membership on the basis of a 2/3 majority of those present.
+The applicant will then be baptized, given the right hand of fellowship at an appropriate time and admitted to the rights, privileges and duties of church membership.

 In cases of Christians already baptized applying for church membership, it will be normal practice to obtain a letter of commendation from the church where the applicant was previously in membership.
 It is accepted that this will not always prove to be possible or practicable especially in situations where the move has been precipitated by false accusation, unbiblical practice or unbiblical excommunication.
 Nevertheless any seeking membership must accept in principle the duty of Church Officers to seek commendations from those churches where the applicant was previously in membership.